Brad C. Wilcox is a storyteller. He is an actor, songwriter, singer, and novelist, among other things. Storyteller seems to cover it all.

 Ever the changeling, not long after graduating from AADA and performing in some plays (including at the Colony Theatre and OC Shakespeare) and a couple short films, Brad embraced the music side of his life and, for the next several years, focused on writing and performing in bands and as a solo acoustic act.
 You can hear some of his music from that period here.

-Eventually, he returned to acting on the stage and film, performing at the Eclectic Company Theatre, where he won some audience awards for best actor, the Theatre @ Boston Court and many others, as well as several more short films, a couple features, some web series, and TV.
+Eventually, he returned to acting on the stage and film, performing at the Eclectic Company Theatre (where he won two audience awards for best actor), the Theatre @ Boston Court, and many others, as well as several more short films, a couple features, some web series, and TV.

 More recently, Brad’s love of acting has mingled with his love of writing, and he has become an audiobook narrator.
 He loves being able to tackle the entire production of a book, performing all the voices and bringing authors’ stories to life.
 This is currently his primary focus as an actor, but he plans to expand into other areas of VO work as well.
 As a video gamer and fan of animated films and series, getting into voice over for video games and animation is in the works.